Enabling Validation for Robust Few-Shot Recognition: Impacts and Limitations

-{\bf Limitations and Future Work.} Our work has certain limitations that warrant discussion.
-First, RA may not work well in highly specialized tasks involving customized data that is distinct from publicly available datasets.
-Second, while the vanilla AP method proves effective, the perturbed examples lack diversity, e.g., primarily shifting examples towards the origin to adversarially confuse classifier (\cref{fig:tSNE}).
-Diversifying adversarial perturbations could further improve OOD generalization, suggesting future work in controllable adversarial perturbation towards specific classes.
-Third, although following prior work that relies on an ID validation set for hyperparameter tuning and model selection, we note that a large validation set is often unavailable in real-world applications \cite{lin2023multimodality,clap24,liu2025few}.
-Future work could exploit RA to construct an OOD validation set.
+{\bf Limitations and Future Work.} We note certain limitations that warrant a discussion.
+First, RA may not work well in highly specialized tasks whose data are hard to obtain from open data resources.
+Studying these tasks requires future work to develop new benchmarks.
+Second, while the AP method proves effective, the perturbed examples lack diversity.
+Intuitively, diversifying adversarial perturbations could improve OOD generalization further, suggesting future work for controllable adversarial perturbation.
+Third, although our validation strategy is general, we have not used it to tune other hyperparameters, such as the learning rate and weight decay, nor have we applied it to other FSR methods.
+This remains a valuable direction for future work.